ibm-cloud-docs/openshift/getting-started.md

 ## Quick actions
 {: #getting-started-quick-actions}

-Already have a cluster?
-Jump to these common next steps:
+If you already have a cluster, use these links to continue:

 Access your cluster
 :   Connect to your cluster and run kubectl commands.
 For more information, see [Accessing clusters](/docs/openshift?topic=openshift-access_cluster).